 9. Offer dedicated account managers

-Leverage this customer psychology to increase your customer retention rate (CRR) and customer lifetime value (CLV).
+Leverage this type of approach to improve your customer retention strategy, and up your customer retention rate (CRR) and customer lifetime value (CLV).

 10. Surprise and delight your customers

-Here’s a good example from a Reddit user who received a handwritten thank you message from a company he’s subscribed to (as a customer).
-He logged onto his Reddit account to share his testimony and enthusiasm.
+A Reddit user who received a handwritten thank you message from a company they’re subscribed to (as a customer).
+They logged onto their Reddit account to share their testimony and enthusiasm.

 11. Provide additional services